trurl-master/jsdom-testing-mocks/README.md

   ).toBeInTheDocument();

   expect(
-    screen.queryByText('Content visible only on small screens') ).not.toBeInTheDocument();
+    screen.queryByText('Content visible only on large screens') ).not.toBeInTheDocument();

   act(() => {